-- drawing up selection criteria and appointment procedures for the directors; - reviewing the size and composition of the board and submitting proposals for a composition profile of the board; - reviewing the functioning of individual directors and reporting on such review to the board; - overseeing the process on annual self-evaluation of the Board to determine whether it and its committees are functioning effectively; - drawing up a plan for the succession of directors; - working with our Chief Executive Officer to evaluate our succession plans for our Chief Executive Officer and other executive officers, including an emergency succession plan for our Chief Executive Officer; - submitting proposals for the appointment or reappointment of directors;

-- supervising the policy of the board of directors regarding the selection criteria and appointment procedures for our senior management; and - to conduct or authorize investigations into any matters within the scope of its the responsibilities as it shall deem appropriate, including the authority to request any of our officers, employees or advisors to meet with the nomination and corporate governance committee or any advisors engaged by the nomination and corporate governance committee.
+- drawing up selection criteria and appointment procedures for the directors; - reviewing the size and composition of the board and submitting proposals for a composition profile of the board; - reviewing the functioning of individual directors and reporting on such review to the board; - overseeing the process on annual self-evaluation of the Board to determine whether it and its committees are functioning effectively; - drawing up a plan for the succession of directors; - working with our Chief Executive Officer to evaluate our succession plans for our Chief Executive Officer and other senior management, including an emergency succession plan for our Chief Executive Officer; - submitting proposals for the appointment or reappointment of directors; - supervising the policy of the board of directors regarding the selection criteria and appointment procedures for our senior management; and - to conduct or authorize investigations into any matters within the scope of its the responsibilities as it shall deem appropriate, including the authority to request any of our officers, employees or advisors to meet with the nomination and corporate governance committee or any advisors engaged by the nomination and corporate governance committee.

-During the fiscal year to which this report relates, our nomination and corporate governance committee met several times in order to carry out its responsibilities.
-The main items discussed at those meetings included potential new director candidates; succession planning; independence of directors and committee members, and the board of director and committee self-assessment process.
+During the fiscal year to which this report relates, our nomination and corporate governance committee met two (2) times in order to carry out its responsibilities.
+The members of the nomination and corporate governance committee have attended all meetings.
+The main items discussed at those meetings included board and board committee composition; selection criteria and appointment procedures for directors; board diversity; potential new director candidates; succession planning; and the board of director and committee self-assessment process.